ac-asks/learnElixir/README.md

 # Learn Elixir
-Quickly learning the basics of elixir and possibly phoenix
+Quickly learning the basics of Elixir and possibly Phoenix - hopefully using these basics to build a project later on